-84. The GM canola and Indian mustard would be grown at the trial sites.
+88. The GM canola and Indian mustard would be grown at the trial sites.
 As the introduced genes for altered oil content are controlled by seed-specific promoters, the encoded proteins would be produced in the GM seeds.
 The seed oil is expected to be enriched in target ω -3 LC-PUFAs and may also be enriched in fatty acids that are intermediates in the biosynthesis pathway of the target ω -3 LC-PUFAs.
-People and desirable animals could be exposed to GM seeds containing the introduced proteins and seed oil enriched in ω -3 LC-PUFAs.
+People and other desirable organisms could be exposed to GM seeds containing the introduced proteins and seed oil enriched in ω -3 LC-PUFAs.

-85. The GM canola and Indian mustard would not be used for commercial human food.
+89. The GM canola and Indian mustard would not be used for commercial human food.
 Only authorised and trained trial staff would be permitted to deal with the GM plants and their seeds.
 Therefore, there is little potential for the public to be exposed to GM seeds grown at the trial sites.

-86. Trial staff would handle the GM seeds and plant material produced by processing of the GM seeds.
+90. Trial staff would handle the GM seeds and plant material produced by processing of the GM seeds.
 Workers could be exposed to the introduced proteins and seed oil enriched in ω -3 LC-PUFAs by dermal contact and inhalation.

-87. The applicant proposes human sensory trials of GM plant material to test the feel, smell, taste and appearance of the seed oil or food products containing the oil.
-These tests would not involve consumption of the oil.
-Canola oil is highly refined and does not contain detectable amounts of protein.
-People participating in sensory trials could be exposed to seed oil enriched in ω -3 LC-PUFAs by dermal contact, contact with mucous membranes and inhalation.
+91. The applicant proposes human sensory testing of GM plant material to assess the feel, smell, taste and appearance of the seed oil or food products containing the oil.
+These tests would involve negligible consumption of the oil as the products are not intended to be swallowed during testing.
+Canola oil is highly refined and does not contain detectable amounts of protein and DNA.
+People participating in sensory testing could be exposed to seed oil enriched in ω -3 LC-PUFAs by dermal contact, contact with mucous membranes and inhalation.

-88. The GM canola and Indian mustard would not be used for commercial animal feed and livestock would not be permitted to graze the trial sites.
+92. The GM canola and Indian mustard would not be used for commercial animal feed and livestock would not be permitted to graze the trial sites.
 Therefore, livestock are not expected to be exposed to GM seeds grown at the trial sites.

-89. Desirable wild animals, such as native mammals and birds, could enter the trial sites and consume GM seeds.
-The limited size and duration of the field trial would restrict the number of desirable wild animals exposed to GM seeds grown at the trial sites.
+93. Desirable organisms, such as native mammals, birds, and insects could enter the trial sites and consume GM seeds.
+Soil organisms, such as earthworms, might come into contact with decomposing GM canola seed.
+The limited size and duration of the field trial would restrict the number of desirable organisms exposed to GM seeds grown at the trial sites.
+Pollinators such as honeybees would have minimal or no exposure to the products of the introduced genes as expression is limited to the seed rather than nectar or pollen.

-90. The applicant proposes animal feeding trials with GM plant material, which may include trials with rodents, chickens and farmed fish species.
+94. The applicant proposes animal feeding trials with GM plant material, which may include trials with rodents, chickens and farmed fish species.
 The experimental animals would be exposed to the introduced proteins and/or seed oil enriched in ω -3 LC-PUFAs.